AdvancedMining

 - The Drops File Id (explained later)

-- The Break and Place sounds, which are not implemented as of now
+- The Break and Place sounds

-Custom Blocks are stored as JSON files in the plugins/AdvancedMining/Blocks
+Custom Blocks are stored as JSON files in the plugins/AdvancedMining/Blocks directory.

-To create a Custom Block you can use the /advmining block create
+To create a Custom Block you can use the /advmining block create command.

-To set the optional properties you can use the /advmining block edit [id]
+To set the optional properties you can use the /advmining block edit [id] command.

 The ID of the block is used to identify the block in commands and other places.

-The Name is a string in the MiniMessage Format (basically you can use tags like <red>
+The Name is a string in the MiniMessage Format (basically you can use tags like <red> or <bold>) that will be displayed in places like the Progress Bar.

 The Material is the block that will be placed in the world.